RobHowardCoursera/GettingAndCleaningDataCourseProject/README.md

-# Coursera Getting and Cleaning Data Course Project
+# Getting and Cleaning Data
+Coursera Course Project

 # run_analysis.R
-This does the following:
+This script:

 * Merges the training and the test sets to create one data set.
 * Extracts only the measurements on the mean and standard deviation for each measurement.